 The Doon School is unusual in that new boys are admitted in only two year groups, in Class VII and Class VIII.
 Please note that no boy will be able to join School after Class VIII for any reason.
 We do this to ensure that the boys become a closely knit community by the time they pass out from Doon.
 Registrations open from the day a boy is born.
 His name may be registered then, or as late as the day before the entrance examination if he decides to sit the entrance examination at the school (or ahead of that date if he sits it at one of the school’s centers outside Dehradun in India).
 The school does not refund any of the registration fee to candidates who fail to show up on the day of the entrance examination.

+Our entrance examination is held in October each year.
 The non-refundable registration fee is on a sliding scale, so it is much cheaper to register your son for the entrance examination sooner rather than later.

 The school makes every effort to keep in regular communication with all of its prospective parents.
 However, ultimately it is the parent’s responsibility to update the school of any physical location changes or changes of telephone or email details.